ulissigroup/vasp-interactive/README.md

 `VaspInteractive` supports socket communication using the [i-PI protocol](https://github.com/i-pi/i-pi).
 As the scheme on the left shows, the socket interface of `VaspInteractive` is built as a pure python layer on top of the interactive mode.
-This means any codes that work with `VaspInteractive` via stdin can be converted to use socket interface, without modifying the VASP codes[^1].
+This means any codes that work with `VaspInteractive` via stdin can be converted to use socket driver mode, without modifying the VASP codes[^1].
 The socket interface is controlled via the following init parameters:

 `use_socket`: switching between local and socket mode.
 Default is `False` (local stdio)